+Nick Marsden

+Jill Hadfield

+Jeanette Barsdell

+Leila Harre

-Nick Marsden Jill Hadfield Jeanette Barsdell Leila Harre Maren Behrend
+Maren Behrend

+Annette Sachtleben

-The publishers would like to thank the following for their permission to reproduce photographs and copyright material.
-Trevor Keeling Katie Keeling Fern Hynson Rakon Muriwai Surf Club
+The publishers would like to thank the following for their permission to reproduce photographs and copyright material:

+Trevor Keeling

+Katie Keeling

+Fern Hynson

+Myriam Kleinmann

+Rakon

+Muriwai Life Guard Service

+Illustrations by:

-Illustrations by: Trevor Keeling Yvonne Hynson
+Trevor Keeling and Yvonne Hynson

 Thanks to the following for their time and assistance:

-Rod Gibson (Pak'n'Save)
+Rod Gibson (Foodstuffs Auckland Ltd)

-Rakon - Louise Batcheldor, Justin Maloney, and Graham Ockleston
+Rakon - Louise Batcheldor, Justin Maloney,

+and Graham Ockleston.
-Teachers and students of the Intensive

-English Programme at Unitec, and English

-Language Academy (ELA -Auckland University).
+Teachers and students of the Intensive English Programme at Unitec, and English Language Academy (Auckland University).

-Mariana Nordmark and the Elementary

-and Lower Intermediate classes of the CUPELS

-programme at Massey University, Albany

-Campus New Zealand.
+Mariana Nordmark and the Elementary and Lower Intermediate classes of the CUPELS programme at Massey University, Albany Campus New Zealand.

+Janet Hammond-Tooke and the international students of Waitaki Boys' High School.

+Jenny Huddleston ESOL Northland Home Tutors Inc for help proof reading.